How to Find and Hire a Caregiver for Seniors

 • Based on your experience, what makes you happy while at work?

-Details of your loved ones receiving care
+Details about the loved one receiving care

 • Behavioral issues and ways to address them

-• Preferences or likes and dislikes
+• Preferences, including likes and dislikes

 • Characteristics